Skip Navigation

 Clicking on any one of these categories will take you to a list of subcategories, which you can click to get to your individual results.

-If you are interested in viewing your results on your computer or sending them to someone else, you can download the results.
+If you’re interested in viewing your results on your computer or sending them to someone else, you can download the results.
 This emails you a hefty, nearly 200-page packet with all of your genetic results or a 20-page epigenetic report.
+MyToolbox Genomics recommends downloading the mobile app for this very reason — it makes your report much easier to read.

 Your genetic information is anonymized and de-identified early in the testing process to protect your privacy.
-This means that the scientists who sequence your DNA don’t have any personal information about you like your name, age, or email address.
+This means that the scientists who sequence your DNA don’t have any of your personal information, like your name, age, or email address.
 If any external contractors need to be brought in, such as additional lab support, they will also only get the information they need to provide their services.

 Every piece of information that goes into and out of the site is heavily encrypted using AES256 or AES128 encryption, the two toughest encryption methods to break.
 All site data and personal information are encrypted individually both at rest and in transit.